 As a result, network redundancy is provided by the presence of two data paths from the start node to the end, as well as timely maintenance work on the data network in the event of failure of one node or one of the links.

-The appearance of a star topology is due to the advent of the telecommunication equipment, such as switches and hubs, which commute data transfer between end nodes on the network.
+The star topology The appearance of a star topology is due to the advent of the telecommunication equipment, such as switches and hubs, which commute data transfer between end nodes on the network.

 In this topology, the switch acts as a central hub through which the data transmission between other nodes.